 AIDS-associated Kaposi sarcoma (epidemic Kaposi sarcoma)

-This form is the most common AIDS-associated cancer Cancers Common in HIV-Infected Patients AIDS-defining cancers in HIV-infected patients are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more and is more aggressive than classic Kaposi sarcoma.
+This form is the most common AIDS-associated cancer Cancers Common in Patients with HIV Infection AIDS-defining cancers in patients infected with HIV are Kaposi sarcoma Lymphoma, Burkitt (or equivalent term) Lymphoma, immunoblastic (or equivalent term) Lymphoma, primary, of central nervous system read more and is more aggressive than classic Kaposi sarcoma.
 Multiple cutaneous lesions are typically present, often involving the face and trunk.
 Mucosal, lymph node, and gastrointestinal (GI) involvement is common.
 Sometimes Kaposi sarcoma is the first manifestation of AIDS.

 Endemic Kaposi sarcoma